lahoffm/aclu-bail-reform/src/webscraper/dekalb/README.md

 \*Other available data: charge count, bond type, disposition (e.g. 'Bonded Out', 'Dismissed'), height, weight, hair, eyes, charge warrant number, offense date, arrest date, arresting agency.
 These data can be added upon request.

-inmate ID is Booking Number
-results ordered by Booking Number python webscraper.py (default) get 10 results from all = python webscraper.py all 0 10
-python webscraper.py all 0 100000 (index number, number of results) num of results received may be less than input python webscraper.py today
+  num of results received may be less than input

 Discretion/Disclaimer: larger the sample size, longer the wait, will take few minutes

 Need to work on severity

-if you scrape too early, today will return nothing (what time should we scrape for today)

 PROBLEM: Mosley, Devin Naeem

 Num Results may be off a little due to not-working links

 DAYS JAILED IS WRONG

-REQUIREMENTS.TXT